Carlisle, Western Australia: Facilities

 There are five parks: Fletcher Park, Carlisle Reserve, Parnham Park, Koolbardi Park and Millers Crossing.
 The Carlisle Hotel and TAB are opposite Carlisle train station.
 Other facilities include Holy Name Primary School, Lathlain Nursing Home, Windsor Park Nursing Home, Harold Hawthorne Seniors Centre, Town of Victoria Park Council Depot, and the City of Belmont Operations Centre.

 Transport

-Carlisle is home to both Oats Street railway station and Carlisle railway station and is served by the Armadale and Thornlie lines.
-Both Stations are due to be upgraded as part of Metronet.
-The upgrades will modernise the stations by elevating the rail via a concrete viaduct.
-Oats Street Station is considered to be a Bus Interchange where many bus routes serve the station.
-2 of the routes 999 and 998 are the Circular route which operates between many other stations across the Transperth network.
-There are also other routes that serve Oats Street railway station including routes 282 and 282 from Elizabeth Quay bus station to Kalamunda bus station and also route 37 that runs to the new Airport Central railway station and finally route 285 to Belmont Forum Shopping centre.
-Carlisle railway station has only 1 bus route nearby the 284 that serves both Curtin Central bus station and Curtin University bus station.
+Carlisle is home to both Oats Street railway station and Carlisle railway station and is served by the Armadale and Thornlie-Cockburn Lines.
+Both stations were closed from November 2023 to June 2025 as part of Metronet.
+The upgrades modernised the stations by elevating the rail via a concrete viaduct.
+Both stations are considered a bus Interchange with several routes serving the stations.
+Two of the routes, 999 and 998, are the Circular route which operates between many other stations across the Transperth network.
+There are also other routes that serve Oats Street railway station including routes 282 and 283 to Kalamunda bus station and also route 37 that runs to Airport Central railway station, and finally route 285 to Kewdale.
+Carlisle railway station has two bus routes, the 38 between Perth Busport and Cloverdale, and the 284 between Curtin University bus station and Belmont Forum Shopping Centre.